dzaima/chatlogs/README.md

 # Array language chat logs

-Usage: download, and either manually use the files in `logs/`, or open `site/index.html` for simple searching.
+Usage: download (as logs are >100MB total), and either manually use the files in `logs/`, or open `site/index.html` for basic searching.

 Search: `a&b|c&d` will find all messages either containing both `a` and `b`, or `c` and `d`.
 Alternatively, prepending a space to the search string will match the following text exactly.